LordNinth/Portfolio/Node/routing.md

 Note: incoming request have query string and request body.

-3: app.get have .send and .render methods. sendFile() function in Express. js is mainly used to send the file at the given path whereas the render() function is used to render a view and send the HTML string to the client as a response.
+3: Express function have methods such as: .get, .send and .render methods.

+sendFile() function in Express. js is mainly used to send the file at the given path whereas the render() function is used to render a view and send the HTML string to the client as a response.
 By default, res.render looks in views folder.